 GreenLight™ Laser PVP vs. TURP

 Historically, successful treatment for BPH required an open prostatectomy; a major abdominal surgery requiring a lengthy hospital stay and months of recovery.
 When instrumentation made it possible to reach the prostate gland by entering the urethra rather than abdominally, a procedure called transurethral resection of the prostate (TURP) became the preferred treatment.
 It is considered safe, effective, and efficient.
 However, doctors and patients wanted even shorter recovery times, quicker results, and fewer long-term side-effects, leading to alternative treatment methods being developed.
-Over the past two decades procedures to treat BPH have taken advantage of advanced energy sources, such as lasers, microwaves, radio waves, and ultrasound.
+Over the past two decades, procedures to treat BPH have taken advantage of advanced energy sources, such as lasers, microwaves, radio waves, and ultrasound.
 These new technologies have achieved the goal of being less invasive and provide shorter recovery periods and more immediate results for patients.

 GreenLight™ Laser PVP Procedure

-GreenLight™ Laser PVP is an out-patient procedure performed by a urologist with special training in the technique.
+GreenLight™ Laser PVP is an outpatient procedure performed by a urologist with specialized training in the technique.
 The anesthesia can be general, spinal, or nerve-blocking along with sedation.
 The surgeon inserts a cystoscope (a tube equipped with a light) through the urethra to the prostate gland.
 A thin fiber is run through the cystoscope and placed in the urethra adjacent to the obstruction.
 Pulses of light radiate from the end of the fiber as the surgeon directs them towards the areas of overgrowth.
-The light is easily absorbed by the blood which becomes heated to the point that nearby tissues are vaporized.
+The light is quickly absorbed by the blood which becomes heated to the point that nearby tissues are vaporized.
 The doctor continues applying this laser light until the destruction of tissue reduces the restriction on the urethra.
 As the tissue is being vaporized the heat seals off the blood vessels, resulting in less bleeding than in other treatment options.
 A temporary catheter is often inserted to allow urine to drain from the bladder.
 The procedure takes approximately one hour.

 Recovery after Laser PVP

-Mild discomfort such as slight burning while urinating and small amount of blood in the urine during the first week is to be expected.
+Mild discomfort such as slight burning while urinating and a small amount of blood in the urine during the first week is to be expected.
 Frequency and a sudden urge to urinate may occur for a short period of time as the urethra adjusts to changes.
 However, patients will notice a dramatic improvement in urine flow and relief of symptoms within a day or two of the procedure.
 Those with multiple health issues may not experience improvement quite as quickly.

 Many men find they can return to normal activities about three days after GreenLight™ LaserPVP.
 It is recommended that patients refrain from strenuous exercise and heavy lifting or pushing, as well as working with equipment that vibrates for at least two weeks.
 Such activities aggravate the urogenital area and can cause bleeding.